raed-nimer/CI-PP5-react-frontend/README.md

 | Action | Expected Result | Actual Result | Image |
 | --- | --- | --- | --- |
 | Logged-in user clicks on the "My Orders" link in the profile dropdown in the navbar.  | User is redirected to the My Orders page, where they can view all previously placed orders. | Working as expected. | ![My Orders Page](public/readme-images/myorders-page.png) |

+# Deployment

+## Deployment with Render

+Follow these steps to deploy your React application using [Render](https://render.com/):

+1. Push your code to GitHub
+2. Click on "New" → "Static Site".
+3. Connect your GitHub or GitLab account and authorize Render.
+4. Select your repository from the list.
+5. Fill in the configuration form:
+   - Name: Choose a unique name for your app.
+   - Branch: Select main (or your working branch).
+   - Build Command: `npm run build`
+6. Click "Create Static Site" to start the deployment process.

 ## Credits